Heel spur (Plantar fasciitis)

 What is the difference between heel spurs and plantar fasciitis?

-Can heel spurs go away on their own?
+Can heel spurs disappear on their own?

 Which shoes are best for heel spurs?